 A discussion of SECURE's business risks is set out in the AIF under the heading 'Risk Factors', which is incorporated by reference herein, including risks related to the Transaction and the business acquired in connection therewith.
-This section does not describe all risks applicable to the Corporation, its industry or its business, and is intended only as a summary of certain material risks of significance to this MD&A. If any of the risks or uncertainties set out in the AIF and this MD&A actually occur, the Corporation's business, financial condition or operating results could be harmed substantially and could differ materially from the plans and other forward-looking statements discussed in this MD&A.
+This section does not describe all risks applicable to the Corporation, its industry or its business, and is intended only as a summary of certain material risks of significance to this MD&A. If any of the risks or uncertainties set out in the AIF or this MD&A actually occur, the Corporation's business, financial condition, operating results or share price could be harmed substantially and could differ materially from the plans and other forward-looking statements discussed in this MD&A.